Dig dancing and Brazilian boys? Listen to headliner Tiago Sena as he beats the ...

 103 Kloof Street | Cnr Kloof and Weltevreden streets | Gardens | Cape Town | +27 (0) 80 044 4723 (toll free)

 This full-scale, mega factory shopping complex, conveniently located in both Kenilworth and Kuilsrivier, is the mecca of all bargain outlets, the ultimate wonderland for the wallet-wary.
-With over 150 factory shops and branded outlet stores geared at guaranteeing major savings, the centre satisfies all possible customer needs, providing anything from fashion, footwear and sports accessories to homeware, gifts and fresh food.
-Although there are many smaller stores, big brands that have taken up residence here, offering their sought-after goods at drastically marked-down prices, include Guess, Levis, Nike, Canterbury, Puma, Triumph International, Cape Union Mart, Musica, Fruit and Veg City, Environ, Biggie Best, Mr Price, New Balance and Crocs Shoes (see a full directory of Access Park stores).
-And although buyers can expect to find mainly last season’s stock, the complex has a strict no-damaged-goods policy, so all items sold are in tip-top condition and merely more affordable.
+With over 100 factory shops and branded outlet stores geared at guaranteeing major savings, the centre satisfies all possible customer needs, providing anything from fashion, footwear and sports accessories to party goods, bedding and fresh food.
+Although there are many smaller stores, big brands that have taken up residence here, offering their sought-after goods at drastically marked-down prices (between 30% and 50% less), include Guess, Cotton On, Levi’s, Nike, Puma, Triumph International, American Swiss, Aldo, Forever New, Superga, Cape Union Mart, Fruit and Veg City, Mr Price, New Balance and Crocs Shoes (see a full directory of Access Park stores).
+And although buyers can expect to find mainly last season’s stock, most of the individual shops have a strict no-damaged-goods policy, so the majority of the items sold are in tip-top condition and merely more affordable.
 If there’s one spot to stop to buy quality designer wares direct, this is it.

 81 Chichester Road | Kenilworth | Cape Town | +27 (0) 21 683 5885; 1 Van Riebeeck Road | Kuilsrivier | Cape Town | +27 (0) 21 903 6523

-Note: Factory outlets differ slightly between Access Park in Kenilworth and Access City in Kuilsrivier, so be sure to contact the respective branches to confirm which stores are present at each.
+Note: Factory outlets differ slightly between the branches in Kenilworth and Kuilsrivier, so be sure to contact the respective branches to confirm which stores are present at each.

 Playtex Factory Shop